mahmoudsharifi/meetApp/README.md

 **Given** the user has not selected a city
 **When** the user wants to compare events between cities **Then** they should be able to access a chart with the number of upcoming events in each city

+# Project Name

+Brief description of the project.

+## How this app will use serverless functions

+### Feature 1: Filter events by city

+For this feature, the app utilizes a serverless function to handle the filtering logic on the backend.
+When the user searches for a city, the frontend triggers the serverless function with the search query.
+The function retrieves the list of events from the API, filters them based on the city, and returns the filtered results to the frontend.

+### Feature 2: Show/Hide event details

+Serverless functions are not necessary for this feature as it primarily involves client-side interactivity.
+The show/hide functionality can be implemented using JavaScript and DOM manipulation on the client-side.

+### Feature 3: Specify the number of events

+Similar to Feature 1, a serverless function is used to handle the logic of fetching and filtering events based on the specified number.
+The frontend triggers the function with the desired number of events, and the function retrieves the appropriate number of events from the database or API.
+The retrieved events are then returned to the frontend for display.

+### Feature 4: Use the app when offline

+To enable offline functionality, the app utilizes caching and local storage mechanisms.
+These mechanisms allow the app to store essential data locally, allowing users to access and use the app even when they are not connected to the internet.

+### Feature 5: Data Visualization

+For data visualization purposes, the app employs serverless functions to generate the chart data.
+When a user requests a chart, the frontend triggers a serverless function that fetches the necessary data from the API.
+The function then performs any required calculations or transformations on the data and returns the processed data to the frontend for rendering and visualization.